Lost in Time: A New Temporal Benchmark for VideoLLMs: Problems in Video MCQA Benchmarks

 \textbf{Bias from LLM-based QA generation.} Collecting and manually annotating large datasets for training and evaluation is very costly.
-Automatic and semi-automatic collection and annotation processes are commonly used to address this challenge \citep{li2024mvbench, mangalam2024egoschema}.
+Automatic and semi-automatic collection and annotation processes are commonly used~\citep{li2024mvbench, mangalam2024egoschema}.
 This includes techniques such as automatic QA pair generation with LLMs.
 ChatGPT plays a fundamental role in QA generation for 11 of the 20 tasks in the MVBench dataset.
 However, this introduces unrealistic candidates and QA pairs with excessive information.
 Fig.~\ref{fig:text-bias} presents examples of QA pairs that can be resolved merely with text information.
 Questions 1 and 2 belong to the \textit{Action Antonym} task, where an LLM is prompted to generate the antonym of the actual action shown in the video.
 The answers generated are either unrealistic, as one cannot ``remove something into something,'' or consistently incorrect, such as ``not sure.''

-Questions 3 and 4 are from the \textit{Unexpected Action} task.
-In this task, the LLM is prompted to generate textual questions and candidates based on the dataset annotations.
+Questions 3 and 4 are from the \textit{Unexpected Action} task, where the LLM is prompted to generate textual questions and candidates based on the dataset annotations.
 However, in Question 3, the subject inquired in the question only occurs in the correct answer, while in Question 4, one of the candidates is a paraphrased version of the question.
-Hence, the text-only model is able to identify the correct answer without visual information.
+Hence, the text-only model can identify the correct answer without visual information.

 \textbf{Bias from unbalanced sets.} Unbalanced QA sets also hinder a robust evaluation process.
 For instance, the correct answer for the Action Count task on MVBench is `3' for 90 out of 200 questions, while `9' is only the correct answer for one question.
 A model with a similar bias might get higher results than random by chance.
-We have observed in our experiments that some text-only models such as GPT-4o have the same bias, predicting `3' for 88 out of 200 samples.
-This phenomenon makes GPT-4o perform on par with the best video model with an accuracy of 44.0\% and 46.5\% respectively.
+We have observed in our experiments that some text-only models such as GPT-4o have this bias, predicting `3' for 88 out of 200 samples.
+This makes GPT-4o perform on par with the best video model with an accuracy of 44.0\% and 46.5\% respectively.